 Back in book three, when I read about Xander throwing fit about Chase bonded to Maya, the third secret keeper, and how he refused to acknowledge that he too might be bonded with the fourth secret keeper, I was excited to see how the next story would play out.

 Excellent, that’s how I’d describe the book.
-Unlike the previous three books where there wasn’t much drama in the romance, this last book was slightly different.
-The conclusion to the series was fantastic, though, once again it reminded me with the final battle scene in Walker Saga where all the girls linked their hands.
+Unlike the previous three books, where there wasn’t much drama in the romance, this last book was slightly different.
+The conclusion to the series was fantastic; once again, it reminded me of the final battle scene in Walker Saga where all the girls linked their hands.

-The bonus in the last few pages featuring all the secret keepers was a great addition as I loved reading their calm life after the storm.
-Jaymin’s note about the possibility for the spin-off to this series was great news because I love this series, it’s one of the fantasy worlds that I wouldn’t hesitate to be in again.
+TThe bonus in the last few pages featuring all the secret keepers was a great addition as I loved reading their calm life after the storm.
+Jaymin’s note about the possibility for the spin-off to this series was great news because I love this series.
+It’s one of the fantasy worlds that I wouldn’t hesitate to be in again.